marbotte/sr_cce/extraction/viewExtraction.md

 ## 40.5 Methods/Results

-**Data**: The survey $$pre-post$$ included questions related to the modified model of the TPB $$Theory of Planned Behaviour$$, measuring a range of perceptions associated with climate change, related behavioural intentions, and key demographic variables 15 min in-depth interviews were conducted on two students from each focus group $$complete treatment group$$, who had higher expressing abilities that could provided comprehensive explanations beyond “yes” or “no” response as purposive sampling after the post-tests
+**Data**: The survey ((pre-post)) included questions related to the modified model of the TPB ((Theory of Planned Behaviour)), measuring a range of perceptions associated with climate change, related behavioural intentions, and key demographic variables 15 min in-depth interviews were conducted on two students from each focus group ((complete treatment group)), who had higher expressing abilities that could provided comprehensive explanations beyond “yes” or “no” response as purposive sampling after the post-tests